 Vivet Therapeutics is committed to developing an innovative liver-directed gene therapy platform for the treatment of rare and severe inherited metabolic disorders

 Vivet Therapeutics is a gene therapy company dedicated to the development of gene therapy treatments for inherited liver disorders with high unmet medical need.
-The company's development strategy is to target the liver with a novel synthetic adeno associated virus (AAV-Anc80) to introduce therapeutic genes to hepatocytes.
+The company's development strategy is to target the liver with novel adeno associated virus to introduce therapeutic genes to hepatocytes.

-In its lead program on Wilson Disease, Vivet has already generated robust preclinical data in in vivo disease models with an active therapeutic ATP7B protein demonstrating high efficacy and safety of the treatment.
+Its lead program on Wilson disease, VTX-801, has already generated robust preclinical data in in vivo disease models with an active therapeutic ATP7B protein demonstrating high efficacy and safety of the treatment.

 Targeting life threatening and severely debilitating liver metabolic disorders with high unmet needs in pediatric and adult patients